ShaharPrishMSFT/Zod/playground/playground-liveprompt.md

 <!--- COMPLETED-STEP SUMMARIES (append most salient take-aways, pitfalls, key decisions) --->

+- UI test plan established: All core features (Open, Save, Copy, editor, status messages) have clear test cases and verification methods for manual or automated testing.
 - Minimal local implementation can be achieved as a static HTML/JS app using CodeMirror (preferred for MVP) and a JS PEG parser, with all dependencies loaded via CDN.
 - Main features: code editor with syntax highlighting, real-time/on-demand parsing, inline error feedback, file open/save via browser, output panel for AST/errors, collapsible log/debug area.
 - No build step or backend required; use browser APIs for file I/O.